mmmenno/asap/sources/README.md

 The file [map-ram-1692.csv](map-ram-1692.csv) lists all the streetnames on the map and identifies them with an Adamlink URI.

+## Loman Buurtkaarten 1876

+The Buurtkaarten (neighborhood maps) can be seen on [tiles.amsterdamtimemachine.nl](https://tiles.amsterdamtimemachine.nl/#16/52.3691/4.8935).

+The file [map-loman-1876.csv](map-loman-1876.csv) lists the streetnames on the maps and identifies them with an Adamlink URI.
+Please note that the names of gangen are not included in this file!

 ## Presence on Maps

 The map data above helps to make a [list of al the maps a street is or is not depicted on](present-on-maps.csv).
 For every named gang in the Jordaan on Loman I manually checked the last map it was depicted on and the first map it was not.